Lucy-Glanville-Brown/travel-blog/README.md

 * Images were taken from Pixabay and Vecteezy
 * Icons were taken from Font Awesome
-* Code Institute for the creating the gitpod-full-template
+* Code Institute for the creating the gitpod-full-template and the I Think Therfore I Blog walkthrough project which this was based on

 ## Acknowledgements